josipbrcina/react-minimalistic-use-form/README.md

 validates form based on input `validity`.
 This library has just peer dependencies `"react": ">=16.13.1"`, `"react-dom": ">=16.13.1"` and absolutely **ZERO OTHER DEPENDENCIES**, it's lightweight and powerful!

-It provides ability to validate form fields on user input or on form submit.
+It provides ability to validate form fields on user input AND|OR on form submit.
 It automatically adds or removes error class name to input field if field is valid or not.
 Form can be explicitly controlled by manually attaching event handlers or implicitly by combining `useForm` hook and `<Form />` component where Form component will bind values and event handlers automatically for you!